tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 Sometimes (actually, a lot of times) we write code that will never run.
 It could be code after a return statement, an if statement whose condition is always false, etc... brainfuck also has that problem, mostly when talking about loops.

-Loops only run if the cell has a `non-zero` value, and only exit when the cell has a `zero` value.
+Loops only run if the cell has a `non-zero` value and only exit when the cell has a `zero` value.
 This means that if we have multiple loops in a row, only the first one will be executed (when the program exits that loop, the cell is set to zero, so no other loop will run).

 ```
 [+++>][.-][+<+>]     <=>     [+++>]
 ```

-Because of this property, we can remove this loops, reducing the amount of code that gets generated.
+Because of this property, we can remove these loops, reducing the amount of code that gets generated.

 ```haskell
 deadLoop :: BF -> BF